AdinaIT/Repo_Project_Jira/README.md

 #### 1.1.5 Risks detected

-* __ Project risks: lack of experience of the QA team, short term for the Zephyr Squad test, unavailability of the test environment, relatively unclear and sometimes insufficient business requirements.
+* Project risks: lack of experience of the QA team, short term for the Zephyr Squad test, unavailability of the test environment, relatively unclear and sometimes insufficient business requirements.
-* __ Product risks: the validation constraints on the fields could be too restrictive for the end user, the application has a low quality of non-functional parameters (usability, performance),sometimes the app crash causes a re-login and then a password change is required for security reasons
+* Product risks: the validation constraints on the fields could be too restrictive for the end user, the application has a low quality of non-functional parameters (usability, performance),sometimes the app crash causes a re-login and then a password change is required for security reasons

+#### 1.1.6 Evaluating entry criteria

+The entry criterias defined in the Test Planning phase have been achieved and the test process can continue